 Voters approved a sweeping ballot measure that expanded gambling at two racing facilities and allowed two more cities to apply for casinos licenses.
 The measure also allowed each facility to take bets on single-game sporting events.

 Arkansas could have operational casino games and sports bets as soon as 2019.
+Regulations were introduced not long after voters approved the amendment, and betting could begin as soon as the summer of 2019.

 The vote is a groundbreaking change for the state, but more modern gamblers might well be unaware that back in the day, the state rivaled Las Vegas in terms of gambling and casinos.
 Its mob-handled casinos were infamous.
 Unfortunately for gamblers, Arkansas later adopted a more regressive attitude to gambling, from which it is only starting to emerge.